Public hearing is not only way to involve the public

 - Citizen Advisory Committee

 - Visual Preference Survey

 - Delphi Technique

-In the field of planning, a planning practice theory, “Communicative Planning,” brings the data, or facts, forward from the Rational Planning practice so that from the beginning, everyone has a mutual understanding of the facts and data.
+In the field of planning, a planning practice theory, communicative planning, brings the data forward from the rational planning practice so that from the beginning, everyone has a mutual understanding of facts.
 The government must then bring together a large number of people representing different stakeholders and viewpoints and to facilitate, talk, and mediate toward a consensus.

 - Nonparticipation: When the public is generally uninformed, or the “participation” is only the public hearing at the end of the process.

 - Tokenism: Public might be informed, consulted, but does not participate in policymaking – the public does not really participate in or actually write the plan.

 - Citizen Power: The public participates actively in planning and policymaking.

 The goal in communicative planning is for participation to be done at the “Citizen Power” level.
 Your community planning process or government decision process is not sufficient if it only involves very large public meetings, public notices are only found in places like in the classified or legal notice sections of the local newspaper, or is only a hearing at the end of the planning process after all decisions have already been made.

 Best practice is not just holding a public hearing, but rather includes public participation early in the discussion on the issue, so that the level of participation is at Citizen Power.